 - Use the funds for another charge or invoice.

-You can refund check payments through either the Dashboard or the API.
-Check payments are refunded via ACH.
+You can refund check payments through either the Payments page or the API.
+Stripe refunds check payments through ACH.
 Stripe won’t issue a check as a refund.
-When a refund is initiated, the customer must specify the account the funds should be returned to.
-Stripe automatically contacts the customer at the email address provided.
+When a refund is initiated, the customer must specify the account the funds must be returned to.
+We automatically contact the customer at the email address provided.
 After the customer provides us with their account information, we process the refund automatically.

 The refund’s initial status is

 pending.
 If the refund fails, the